redhat-openstack/website/source/rdo-manager/user-guides/2015-03-18-instack-based-deployment-flow.html.md

 *   Supported Distributions: **RHEL 7.1**, **CentOS 7**
 *   Code specific for the distributions is having [RHEL] or [CentOS] tags
+*   There is a slightly different workflow to ensure that your host machine is set up correctly to proceed with the following steps.
+You should choose one of the supported operating systems and execute the commands listed for that Operating System, ignoring the other Operating Systems.
+For any section NOT tagged, this should work identically regardless of your Operating System.'

 ## Preparing Virtual Environment